lean-delivery/ansible-role-atg-platform/README.md

 ## Summary
 --------------

-This role installs the Oracle ATG Web Commerce platform (the ATG platform) on Linux platforms, which is a highly customizable, configurable framework for building and supporting Web sites, particularly sites used for e-commerce.
+This role installs the Oracle ATG Web Commerce platform (ATG platform) on Linux platforms, which is a highly customizable, configurable framework for building and supporting Web sites, particularly sites used for e-commerce.

 Requirements